Perpetual-Labs/SWT_notes/Semantic Web Technology/Limitations of Web.md

 Problem 2:	Information extraction
- - e.g. how does a computer extract info from text, or a picture? can only be solves corectly by a human
+ - e.g. how does a computer extract info from text, or a picture? can only be solves correctly by a human
  - software agent does not have sufficient knowledge of context to solve the problem
  - Humans can derive new information implicitly from old information via logical deduction
  - For a computer, information must be defined explicitly to derive knowledge